 The operations in a laboratory setup require different types of furniture that range from heavy duty workbenches, utility cards and lab cabinets to laminar flow workstations and chemical fume hoods.
 The air has a high chance of becoming polluted as it is not unusual for different types of experiments and industrial work to release toxic chemical vapors, aerosols, and suspended particles.
 Thus, it is important to keep the lab environment as clean as possible, and a chemical fume hood contributes to this purpose.

-When a new laboratory or chemical facility is setup, the processes are usually reviewed by concerned authorities on a regular basis regarding whether the construction is safe and what steps are being taken to control pollution and poisonous gases released in the environment.
-The chemical fume hoods need to be installed in the right place such as to draw in most of the polluted air inwards and pass it through the filtration system.
+When a new laboratory or chemical facility is setup, the processes are usually reviewed by concerned authorities.
+This is on a regular basis.
+It is regarding whether the construction is safe and what steps are being taken to control pollution.
+It also concerns poisonous gases released in the environment.
+The chemical fume hoods need to be installed in the right place.
+Thus, it will draw most of the polluted air inwards and pass it through the filtration system.
 One can also see a lab fume hood in places where solids are used to separate from liquids such as to determine toxicity or emissions from lab equipment are used in testing processes.

 Maintenance is Necessary: